According to a report from Verto it was found that more and more people are opting to switch to Mac. If you’re one of them, this post is for you.

 - Use search operator like “kind:audio”, “kind:folders” to list all the audio & folders on your mac

 - Find places near you, weather, movies

-Closing apps isn’t as simple as clicking/taping on ‘x’ button on windows.
-On mac, any app you open can be closed, but it stays there in the background (occupying resources) waiting to help you again.
+Closing apps isn’t as simple as clicking/tapping on ‘x’ button on windows.
+On the mac, any app you open can be closed, but it stays there in the background (occupying resources) waiting to help you again.